dotnet/docs-maui/docs/platform-integration/native-embedding.md

 }
 ```

-The `WillConnect` method in the `SceneDelegate` class can then be modified to create your main view controller and set it as the view of the `UINavigationController`:
+The `WillConnect` method in the `SceneDelegate` class should then be modified to create your main view controller and set it as the view of the `UINavigationController`:

 ```csharp
 namespace MyNativeEmbeddedApp.iOS